-Higher ed reform group suggests future steps to promote open debate at Johns Hopkins University, following institutional neutrality announcement.
+Higher ed reform group suggests future steps to promote open debate at Johns Hopkins University following institutional neutrality announcement

+Johns Hopkins University recently became one of the latest campuses to embrace institutional neutrality.
 However, there is more work ahead to implement this, according to a higher education reform group.

-“We—as university leaders and deans—have arrived at a strong commitment to make institutional statements only in the limited circumstances where an issue is clearly related to a direct, concrete, and demonstrable interest or function of the university,” the president, provost, and deans wrote in a statement.
+“We—as university leaders and deans—have arrived at a strong commitment to make institutional statements only in the limited circumstances where an issue is clearly related to a direct, concrete, and demonstrable interest or function of the university,” the JHU president, provost, and deans wrote in a statement.

 The statement, signed by university deans, President Ron Daniels, and Provost Ray Jayawardhana, said the university “must recognize that taking institutional positions can interfere with the university’s central commitment to free inquiry and obligation to foster a diversity of perspectives within our academic community.”